tkellen/learn-server-automation/exercises/09-services-templates-and-registering-variables/overview.md

 ## EXERCISE

-In this exercise we'll configure a service to run a small NodeJS application and serve it via NGINX.
+In this exercise we'll configure a server to run a small NodeJS application and serve it via NGINX.
+A templated nginx configuration and systemd script has been provided.
+Complete the included playbook and deploy the configuration.

-Populate the systemd script (`app.service.j2`) with template references that accept variables containing the full path to the NodeJS runtime and the application script (`app.js`).

-Then, refactor the included playbook to `register` the needed variables before the template task is called.

 You'll know you've been successful when you're able to visit http://10.10.10.10 and your deployment scripts are using templates and variables.